Skip to Main Content

 Join Kenyan conservationists, educators, community leaders, and youth to study sustainable approaches to human-wildlife coexistence.
 Possible research projects may focus on high-impact species, such as lions or elephants; species groups (such as grazers); the role of the Maasai in the ecosystem; grassland diversity studies; conservation in parks and beyond; and participatory education and local knowledge.

-Prior to and following the field experience in Kenya, students will complete coursework via Dragonfly Workshops’ web-based learning community as they apply experiences to their home institutions.
+Prior to and following the field experience in Kenya, students will complete coursework via Canvas, Miami University's learning management system as they apply experiences to their home institutions.

 Course Details